alephnode/alephnode/src/pages/09-vscode-workflow/index.md

 #### Jest Integration

-Although I've used AVA on the last few project, Jest has caught my eye recently with its robust community advocation and extensive tooling.
+Although I've used <a href="https://github.com/avajs/ava" target="_blank">AVA</a> on the last few projects, Jest has caught my eye recently with its robust community advocation and extensive tooling.
 One of the coolest integrartions I've found is the <a href="https://marketplace.visualstudio.com/items?itemName=Orta.vscode-jest" target="_blank">Jest extension</a>.
 Among its many benefits, per their GitHub page:

 - Automatically starts Jest when it's installed and you're in the project root
 - Shows test results inline